relationshiptherapy/relationshiptherapy.github.io/README.md

 # Relationship Therapy

 The goal of Relationship Therapy is to increase the joy of your relationships.
 Each session takes 5 minutes to complete.
+You don't have to complete all the session at one setting.

 * [Why care?](why-care/)
 * [How?](how/)